Kartashyan/ordering-system/README.md

-# Pizza Ordering System
+# Ordering System

-This is a pizza ordering system that allows customers to place orders for pizzas online.
+This is a ordering system that allows customers to place orders for food online.

 ## Getting Started

-To run the pizza ordering system on your local machine, follow these steps:
+To run the food ordering system on your local machine, follow these steps:

 1. Clone the repository: